Presidential removal is not always a primary consideration, but lately, removing a POTUS from office has become commonplace in US politics.

-Of course, online sportsbooks are only too happy to provide eager gamblers with plenty of Donald Trump odds, but you should do your best to understand how Presidential removal actually works before risking your hard-earned money on such an outcome.
-To that end, our brief guide explains everything you need to know about the odds Trump will be removed from office.
+Of course, online political sportsbooks are only too happy to provide eager gamblers with plenty of Joe Biden odds, but you should do your best to understand how Presidential removal actually works before risking your hard-earned money on such an outcome.
+To that end, our brief guide explains everything you need to know about the odds Biden will be removed from office.

-That said, two states – Connecticut and Washington – have made online gambling illegal across the board, preventing players from wagering on Trump removal and enjoying other political markets over the Internet.
-However, these laws are historically unenforced, and gambling online remains safe in those regions.
-Still, we recommend that you follow all local gambling laws, and if you live in CT or WA, you wager online at your own risk.
+That said, Washington has made online gambling illegal across the board, preventing players from wagering on Biden’s potential removal and enjoying other political markets over the Internet.
+However, these laws are historically unenforced, and gambling online remains safe in WA.
+Still, we recommend that you follow all local gambling laws, and if you live in WA, wager online at your own risk.

-The odds on Donald Trump being removed from office are very slim, but they were recently available at many of the top election betting sites, like BetOnline and SportsBetting.
+The odds on Joe Biden being removed from office are very slim, but they are nevertheless currently available at many of the top election betting sites, like BetOnline.

-Trump is uniquely polarizing, and as a result, the political odds available have skyrocketed over the last couple of years.
-In past Presidencies, it was pretty much impossible to find odds on presidential removal, but the age of Trump means that such odds are popping up at sportsbooks all over the Internet.
+The political odds available online have skyrocketed over the last couple of years.
+In past Presidencies, it was pretty much impossible to find odds on presidential removal, but the age of Trump ushered in commonplace POTUS removal odds almost year-round.

 Going forward, it’s a good bet that politics itself will remain contentious and intriguing enough that bookies will continue offering impeachment odds, resignation odds, and removal odds on whoever occupies the White House.